Kenneth Roth: Harvard Kennedy School fellowship

-Acceptance of donation with non-LGBT rights provision

-In 2013, HRW accepted a $487,000 gift from Saudi billionaire Mohamed Bin Issa Al Jaber.
-The donation was solicited and managed by Roth.
-The donor had been the subject of HRW investigation up through 2012 for coercive business practices.
-Roth agreed to the Saudi demand that HRW not use this donation to support LGBT rights advocacy in the Middle East and North Africa.

-In 2020, HRW returned the donation to the Saudi billionaire.
-Acceptance of this donation by Roth led to internal disputes over whether this violated HRW ethics policies and over Roth's decision-making, though it did not affect Roth's status at HRW.

-Denied entry

-Egypt
+In the fall of 2023, Roth joined the Princeton School of Public and International Affairs as a lecturer and the Charles and Marie Robertson Visiting Professor.

+Denial of entry to Egypt and China

 In 2014, the Egyptian government blocked Roth from entering the country.
 He was traveling to Egypt to release a report on its government's August 2013 Rabaa massacre of 817 sit-in protesters.

-China

 In December 2019, China announced unspecified sanctions against HRW and several other NGOs because of links to the Hong Kong democracy movement.
 In January 2020, Roth said that he was denied entry to Hong Kong.
 He was planning to launch the organization's World Report, which had an essay saying China is a growing threat to human rights around the world.
 Geng Shuang, a spokesman for China's foreign ministry, told reporters he would not read the report, accusing Human Rights Watch of distorting the truth and claiming China's human rights situation is “the best it's been in history.”
 In August 2020, the Chinese government announced that it had imposed unspecified “sanctions” on Roth.